-ties - AMPL [Fou03] and AIMMS [AIM19].
+Only two of the reviewed algebraic modeling languages provide presolving capabilities - AMPL [Fou03] and AIMMS [AIM19].
 Since we did not have the opportunity to evaluate AIMMS modeling language practically, we were only able to examine AMPL presolving capabilities.
 In order to evaluate AMPL presolving performance, we gathered presolving characteristics while performing model instance creation time benchmark.
 We have used 286 models which were successfully converted from GAMS original model to AMPL scalar model.
-A detailed report of the presolving applied to the specific model can be seen in the benchmark section of our GitHub repository [JP19] while the summary of it can be found in Table 4.
+A detailed report of the presolving applied to the specific model can be seen in the benchmark section of our GitHub repository [JP19] while the summary of it can be found in Table 7.